qadron/slotz/README.md

         memory: 5 * 1_000_000_000
     )
 end
-# Just load for the inside view. don't run anything.
+# Just load for the inside view. don't run anything, unless you've been instructed to.
-exit if $options.nil?
+exit unless $slotz_execute

 # Load everything to run.
 # [...]